How did I find myself staying overnight in an Ice Hotel in Romania?

 Bus.
 Train.
 Plane.
 Van.
 Bran.

-Waking up before the crack of dawn is not usually anything I get excited for, in fact I usually consider it to be a bad start to a day.
-Usually these early wake ups also involve a frantic attempt to bury my phone (and therefore my alarm) beneath a mound of pillows with the intent to shut it up.
-Surprisingly when the reason for waking up before the crack of dawn involves traveling I have no problem with jumping straight out of bed and rolling out the front door.
+Waking up before the crack of dawn is not usually anything I get excited for, in fact, I usually consider it to be a bad start to a day.
+Usually, these early wake ups also involve a frantic attempt to bury my phone (and therefore my alarm) beneath a mound of pillows with the intent to shut it up.
+Surprisingly when the reason for waking up before the crack of dawn involves travelling I have no problem with jumping straight out of bed and rolling out the front door.

-I caught my first glimpse of Romania from the air; our pilot kindly told us when we’d passed from Hungary airspace to Romania airspace and I plastered my face against the window like a five year old on their first flight.
-The first site I saw of Romania were the snow capped mountains, and what a site it was to behold.
-Instantly I was excited for the trip and energized for what was ahead (no coffee required).
+I caught my first glimpse of Romania from the air; our pilot kindly told us when we’d passed from Hungary airspace to Romania airspace and I plastered my face against the window like a five-year-old on their first flight.
+The first glimpse I saw of Romania was the snow capped mountains, and what a sight it was to behold.
+Instantly I was excited about the trip and energized for what was ahead (no coffee required).

 Bran Castle.
 Van.
 Cable Car.
 Chalet.
 Snowmobile.
 Ice Hotel.

-After a winding ascent into the mountains we boarded a cable car.
-Wind conditions were a challenge but by the time we reached the first pylon we had the green light to proceed.
-The cable car was shaky under the pressure of the wind, but once at the top the view, and then the biting wind, stole my breath, and decidedly well worth the trip.
-I definitely did not anticipate that particular mode of transportation; in my mind it was a safe and comfortable gondola that would be unaffected by the heavy bursts of wind that had our cable car swaying uncomfortably.
+After a winding ascent into the mountains, we boarded a cable car.
+Wind conditions were a challenge but by the time we reached the first pylon, we had the green light to proceed.
+The cable car was shaky under the pressure of the wind, but once at the top the view, and then the biting wind stole my breath, and decidedly well worth the trip.
+I definitely did not anticipate that particular mode of transportation; in my mind, it was a safe and comfortable gondola that would be unaffected by the heavy bursts of wind that had our cable car swaying uncomfortably.
 Once at the top I realized that the ascent was well worth the effort.
-We caught our first glimpse of the Ice Hotel, and spent the afternoon playing in the snow (snow mobiles & tubes).
-Snowmobiling was completely invigorating.. rushing a across a frozen lake beneath the shadows of the mountains, nothing quite like it.
+We caught our first glimpse of the Ice Hotel and spent the afternoon playing in the snow (snowmobiles & tubes).
+Snowmobiling was completely invigorating… rushing across a frozen lake beneath the shadows of the mountains, nothing quite like it.

 Day 3: Castles.
 Bâlea Lac to Bucharest.